voodoohop/voodoohop-ableton-tools/README.md

 - shows the waveforms of tracks playing in a convenient floating window
 - reads the warp markers of the audio files and shows the properly warped waveform with the aligned playing positions
-- if you have a software like mixed in key or the free keyfinder it will read the key tags and color the waveforms accordingly
-- transposing the clips in live will change the color of the waveform allowing you to quickly match the audio harmonically
+- if you have a software like mixed in key or the free keyfinder it will read the key tags and color the waveforms accordingly transposing the clips in live will change the color of the waveform allowing you to quickly match the audio harmonically
+- harmonic wheel showing relationship between playing songs and how pitching them will change their harmony
+- and more which i forgot...

 and more which i forgot...